Lucien Laviscount

 Lucien Leon Laviscount (/ˈlævɪskaʊnt/; born 9 June 1992) is an English actor.
 He began his career in 2002 with an appearance in an advertising campaign for Marks & Spencer and later established himself on British television.
 Laviscount first came to prominence with roles in the teen drama Grange Hill in 2007.
 He later appeared in ITV's Coronation Street (2009) and BBC One's school drama Waterloo Road (2010–11).

-He continued to work in television, appearing in episodes of Skins and Shameless, and later in the comedy series Supernatural: Bloodlines and Episodes.
+Laviscount continued to work in television, appearing in episodes of Skins and Shameless, and later in the comedy series Supernatural: Bloodlines and Episodes.
 In 2015, Laviscount played a regular character, Earl Grey, in the first season of the horror comedy Scream Queens on FOX.
 In 2017–18, he starred as Billy Ayres in Sony Crackle’s crime comedy-drama Snatch based on the film of the same name, and appeared as Alexander Cabot in The CW series Katy Keene.

 In 2021, he joined the main cast of the Netflix series Emily in Paris as Alfie, a British banker and recurring love interest of Lily Collins’ character Emily Cooper.
-His performance introduced him to an international audience and marked his breakthrough into mainstream global recognition.

 Early life

 Laviscount was born in Burnley, Lancashire, and raised in the nearby village of Read, Ribble Valley in Lancashire.
 His father, Eugene Laviscount, is a former body builder of Antiguan heritage, and his mother, Sonia Laviscount, is of English descent.
+He has an older brother, Louis, and a younger brother, Jules.
 He attended Ribblesdale High School in Clitheroe, where he was awarded 10 GCSEs.
 From a young age, Laviscount took an interest in performance and trained at Carol Godby’s Theatre Workshop in Bury, a drama school that has produced several British television actors.